Torment (novel)

 Torment is the second novel in the Fallen series written by Lauren Kate.
 It is a young adult, fantasy, paranormal romance published in 2010 under Delacorte Press.
 It continues the story of Lucinda Price, who is cursed by being reincarnated every 17 years after involving herself in a romantic relationship with a fallen angel named Daniel.
 Something seems to be different during this lifetime, and Daniel is determined to keep Luce safe from hostile forces while he teams up with other angels and demons in an eighteen-day long truce.
 He installs Luce at the prestigious Shoreline school in Northern California, where she meets a number of nephilim students who have yet to choose between good and evil.
 Luce is frustrated by Daniel's unwillingness to be honest with her and is determined to discover the truth on her own.
 The book still revolves mostly around the concept of religion, fallen angels and reincarnation with the introduction of shadow travel.

-Most reviews were just favorable, rating 3.9/5 in Goodreads, 3/5 in Common Sense Media and 8.7/10 in Fantasy Book Review.
+The book received a rating of 3/5 in Common Sense Media and 8.7/10 in Fantasy Book Review.
 Carrie R. Wheadon of Common Sense Media said, "This book is romance purgatory -- stuck and seemingly going nowhere.
 Oh sure, Lauren Kate had a good thing going in the first book -- that is, if you liked Twilight at all and wished the vampires really had wings instead." while Book, Nerd & Critic said, "This book was just incredible.
 Once you reach a certain high in the book, you just can't stop reading!
 With twice the amount of drama, suspense, mystery and passion as the last book..."

 Torment debuted at #1 on the New York Times Bestseller List, remaining at that position through the week of October 17, 2010.
 Like its predecessor, the book has also been translated in more than 30 languages.